Discounted cumulative gain: Discounted Cumulative Gain

 An alternative formulation of DCG places stronger emphasis on retrieving relevant documents:

-The latter formula is commonly used in industry including major web search companies and data science competition platforms such as Kaggle.
+The latter formula is commonly used in industrial applications including major web search companies and data science competition platforms such as Kaggle.

 These two formulations of DCG are the same when the relevance values of documents are binary; $rel_{i} \in \{0,1\}$.

 Note that Croft et al. (2010) and Burges et al. (2005) present the second DCG with a log of base e, while both versions of DCG above use a log of base 2.
 When computing NDCG with the first formulation of DCG, the base of the log does not matter, but the base of the log does affect the value of NDCG for the second formulation.
 Clearly, the base of the log affects the value of DCG in both formulations.

+Convex and smooth approximations to DCG have also been developed, for use as an objective function in gradient based learning methods.

 Normalized DCG

 Search result lists vary in length depending on the query.
 Comparing a search engine's performance from one query to the next cannot be consistently achieved using DCG alone, so the cumulative gain at each position for a chosen value of $p$ should be normalized across queries.
 This is done by sorting all relevant documents in the corpus by their relative relevance, producing the maximum possible DCG through position $p$, also called Ideal DCG (IDCG) through that position.
 For a query, the normalized discounted cumulative gain, or nDCG, is computed as: